Direct and indirect mortgage amortization

 What is indirect amortization?

-Under the indirect amortization option, the repayments are not made to the lender, but instead initially to a pledged retirement savings account.
+With indirect amortization, your repayments are not made to the lender, but instead initially to a pledged retirement planning solution.
 This could be a pillar 3a retirement savings account or fund-linked life insurance.
+The mortgage does not decrease during the amortization period.
 The lender uses this credit as collateral.
-Indirect and direct amortization via pillars 3a or 3b are available only for owner-occupied properties.
-At the latest when the mandatory amortization falls due (after 15 years or upon retirement), the retirement capital saved is paid out and must be used all in one go to pay off the mortgage debt.
-It is also liable for tax.
+Once the mandatory amortization is due (after 15 years or upon retirement), the retirement capital saved can be used to repay or reduce the mortgage debt.
+Indirect amortization is only possible for owner-occupied and private residential property.

 What are the benefits of indirect amortization?

 In the case of indirect amortization, your mortgage debt and the interest paid on it always remain at the same level.
-You can deduct the interest, which remains the same, and pension fund contributions from your taxable income, saving a significant amount on tax.
+The advantage of this option is that both payments into the retirement planning solution and the same mortgage interest can be claimed as deductions against taxable income.
 If you couldn’t otherwise afford a private pension (pillar 3a), take advantage of the tax allowances permitted under this option.
-The additional collateral of the retirement capital means you benefit from attractive interest rate conditions on your mortgage.
+And thanks to the additional security provided by the retirement capital, you may be offered better interest conditions for your mortgage.

 When are the various forms of amortization the best option?

 There are many different factors involved in amortization planning.
 Besides tax optimization aspects, there’s also your personal approach to investment.
-Consider these questions, for example:
+Ask yourself the following questions, for example:

 • Should you invest any liquid assets in equities or other types of investment?